 The country is home to a diversity of ethnicities.
 Most Mauritians are multilingual using English, French, Creole and Asian languages predominantly.

 Experience island life in Mauritius.
-Spend balmy Summer evenings siping cocktails, days on the beach and explore the pristine waters.
+Spend balmy Summer evenings sipping cocktails, days on the beach and explore the pristine waters.

-Most resorts on the island are PADI or NAUI accredited and can offer guests training or tuition for svuba diving.
+Most resorts on the island are PADI or NAUI accredited and can offer guests training or tuition for scuba diving.
 There is a wonderland of coral reefs and marine life to be seen.

-There are only 2 naturally-occuring mammal species on the island, which are 2 distinct species of fruit bat.
+There are only 2 naturally-occurring mammal species on the island, which are 2 distinct species of fruit bat.
 There is beautiful biodiversity on the island, specifically in the vegetation and topography.

 Mauritius offers a multitude of water and land activities for guests to choose from and is ideal for couples, families or honeymooners looking for an adventure holiday.
 It provides the perfect balance between a fun, energising experience and ultimate beach-side relaxation.

 Most beach resorts offer non-motorised water sports free of charge and include activities like sailing, cruising in glass-bottomed boats, canoeing, kayaking, laser sails, paddle boats, snorkelling, water-skiing and windsurfing.
 No experience is needed for these activities and you don't need to pack any equipment.
 Qualified instructors will be available to guide and assist you.

 There are 100 species of bird that frequently visit the island of Mauritius, including the endemic pink pigeon, Mauritius kestrel, parakeet, cuckoo-shrike, bulbul, white-eye, fody and the Rodrigues brush warbler.
 There is a 100 sq km national park, the greater half being the beautiful Black River Gorges National Park.